Rivers of Babylon: Boney M. version

+Censorship

+Under Saddam Hussein’s regime, the song was banned in Iraq, with authorities prohibiting its broadcast and restricting its circulation due to its references to Zion.
+At a Palestinian music festival in Ramallah, organizers asked Boney M not to perform "Rivers of Babylon", deeming it inappropriate due to its references to the Jewish people's exile and their yearning to return to the biblical land of Israel.
+Following its release in 1970, the song was briefly banned from radio airplay in Jamaica due to concerns over its Rastafarian themes, which authorities viewed as potentially subversive, before later gaining widespread popularity.

 Different versions

 Along with "Ma Baker", "Rivers of Babylon" helped establish what was to become a habit of Boney M. singles – namely that the original pressings featured an early version that was soon replaced by a more widely available mix.

-The initial single mix of "Rivers of Babylon" is most notable for lead singer Liz Mitchell's ad-libs ("Dark tears of Babylon, you got to sing a song, sing a song of love, yeah yeah yeah yeah yeah") between the two verses.
+The initial single mix of "Rivers of Babylon" is most notable for lead singer Liz Mitchell's ad-libs ("Daughters of Babylon, you got to sing a song, sing a song of love, yeah yeah yeah yeah yeah") between the two verses.
 On subsequent single pressings, only the 'yeah's were retained.
 However, the full ad-libs re-emerged in the US-only 12" version, and the original earlier fade-out point is kept in the album version.

 The single mix differs from the album version by having Liz Mitchell singing all of the verse "Let the words of our mouth ..." with Frank Farian; on the LP, Farian sings the first half of this as a solo part.
 Additionally, it edits out the instrumental passage before the last "humming" part and fades out a little later ("Oooooh, have the power... yeah yeah yeah yeah" can only be heard in full in the single mix) despite being slightly shorter overall.

+Linda Ronstadt included a version of the song on her 1976 album, Hasten Down the Wind.